Women Cross DMZ logo

 Women Cross DMZ has met with senior officials from the U.S., South Korea, and North Korea, and other countries to advocate for diplomacy and a peace agreement to permanently end the Korean War.

-We have organized delegations to the White House that have included Korean-Americans separated from their families in North Korea, children of U.S. soldiers still searching for their fathers’ remains from the Korean War, humanitarian aid organizations working in North Korea, and U.S. veterans for peace.
-We also maintain lines of communications with the South Korean and North Korean governments as we urge all parties to include women peacemakers to assure the success of the peace process towards the signing of a durable peace agreement.
+Women Cross DMZ is building the political will for a peace-first approach in the U.S. and beyond, by advocating to Congress and the State Department for a transformative, bold approach to North Korean relations.
+Our main legislative vehicle in Congress is the Peace on the Korean Peninsula Act, H.R.1369.
+We have organized delegations to the White House, including Korean Americans separated from their families in North Korea, children of U.S. soldiers still searching for their fathers’ remains from the Korean War, humanitarian aid organizations working in North Korea, and U.S. veterans for peace.
+We also maintain lines of communication with the South Korean and North Korean governments as we urge all parties to include women peacemakers to ensure the success of the peace process towards the signing of a durable peace agreement.

 Read more